davide-esposito/Budget-Tracker/README.md

 # Budget Tracker

-## ✨ Overview
+✨ **Overview**

-Budget Tracker is a user-friendly application designed to help users manage their finances efficiently.
-It supports features such as tracking income and expenses, managing categories, and viewing financial summaries over time.
+Budget Tracker is a user-friendly application designed to help users efficiently manage their finances.
+It features income and expense tracking, category management, and financial summaries over time.
 Built with modern web technologies, the app is optimized for seamless performance and scalability.

 ---

 ## 🚀 Features

-- **User Authentication**: Secure sign-in and sign-up with Clerk.
+- **User Authentication:** Secure sign-in and sign-up with Clerk.
-- **Income and Expense Tracking**: Add, view, and manage transactions categorized by type.
+- **Income and Expense Tracking:** Add, view, and manage transactions categorized by type.
-- **Category Management**: Create and delete custom categories for better organization.
+- **Category Management:** Create and delete custom categories for better organization.
-- **Date Range Filtering**: Filter transactions by specific timeframes.
+- **Date Range Filtering:** View transactions for specific periods (e.g., month, year).
-- **Responsive Design**: Optimized for desktop and mobile devices.
+- **Responsive Design:** Optimized for both desktop and mobile devices.
-- **Dark Mode Support**: Toggle between light and dark themes effortlessly.
+- **Dark Mode:** Easily toggle between light and dark themes.

 ---

 ## 🔧 Technologies Used

-- **Next.js**: Framework for server-rendered React applications.
+- **Next.js:** Framework for server-rendered React applications and API integration.
+- **TypeScript:** For static type-checking and more robust code.
+- **Supabase:** PostgreSQL database with real-time and API support.
-- **Prisma**: ORM for seamless database management.
+- **Prisma:** ORM for seamless database management.
-- **SQLite**: Lightweight database for development.
-- **Zod**: Schema validation for form and API data.
+- **Zod:** Schema validation for form and API data.
-- **Clerk**: Authentication and user management.
+- **Clerk:** Authentication and user management.
-- **Tailwind CSS**: Utility-first CSS framework for styling.
+- **Tailwind CSS:** Utility-first CSS framework for styling.
-- **React Query**: State management for server data.
+- **React Query:** State management for server data.
-- **date-fns**: Utility library for date manipulation.
+- **date-fns:** Utility library for date manipulation.
-- **shadcn/ui**: Pre-built accessible UI components.
+- **shadcn/ui:** Pre-built accessible UI components.

 ---

 ## 🔎 Usage

 1. **Sign Up/Sign In:**

-   - Use the Clerk authentication system to create an account or log in.
+   Create an account or log in using the Clerk authentication system.

 2. **Add Transactions:**

-   - Add income or expense transactions with categories, amounts, and descriptions.
+   Add income or expense transactions with categories, amounts, and descriptions.

 3. **Manage Categories:**

-   - Create and delete categories for better transaction organization.
+   Create and delete categories to better organize your transactions.

 4. **Filter by Date Range:**

-   - View transactions for specific periods (e.g., month, year).
+   View transactions for specific time periods.

 5. **Dark Mode:**
-   - Toggle between light and dark themes based on your preference.
+   Switch between light and dark themes according to your preference.

 ---

+## 🌐 Deployment

+This project is deployed on **Vercel** and can be accessed [here](https://budget-tracker-wheat-phi.vercel.app).

+---

 ## ⚖️ License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the MIT License.

 ---